-The Parents and Friends' Association is active.
 The involvement of parents and guardians is an important part of Caloundra City Private School and the development of our unique feel of community.
 This is why all parents of students attending the school are members of our Parents and Friends Association.
-The purpose of the P & F is to support the wellbeing and development of our students, while strengthening family and community engagement.
+We also have a Parents as Partners program.
+The purpose of both associations is to build on the existing partnerships with our parenting community, driven by our shared and sincere interest in supporting student learning, wellbeing, opportunities and outcomes.